 Utilize a large, long Table for an Open Area

 If you have a large, open area in your living and dining house combo, it can be difficult to figure out how to divide the space.
 One way to do this is by utilizing a long table that splits the two spaces up.
 The table could be made of any material, depending on your budget, and would need enough chairs for everyone around it.
 It should also have plenty of storage for dishes and utensils in the event that people are eating in the living place section of the space.

 Creating a Cohesive Look in the Living Room and Dining Room Combo

-The key to a well-designed living room and dining room combo is making the space cohesive.
+The key to a well-designed living area and dining place combo is making the space cohesive.
 That means there needs to be some sort of unifying element in both spaces, such as color or furniture style.
-When deciding how to divide your living room and dining room combo, first think about how you want the two spaces to look.
+When deciding how to divide your living and eating space combo, first think about how you want the two spaces to look.
 Do you want them to complement each other with similar elements?
 Or would you prefer that they contrast?

 If you want the rooms to be fairly close in terms of style, then your best bet is a set of sofas on either side of the dividing wall.
-However, if you want a more contrasting look in your living room and dining room combo, curtains are a great way to do it!
-Curtains will not only help divide the space visually but can also provide soundproofing for both rooms.
+However, if you want a more contrasting look in your living and eating space combo, curtains are a great way to do it!
+Curtains will not only help divide the space visually but can also provide soundproofing for both places.

 One thing to keep in mind when it comes to design elements: make sure they’re movable!
 You’ll need flexibility in order for this layout to work effectively.
 For example, chairs should be able to slide in and out easily so guests can use whichever space they need at any given time.
 If you don’t have enough chairs for guests (or if you live alone), consider adding bar stools or benches where people can sit while they eat dinner or chat with friends seated nearby.